Want more organic traffic from the search engines?

-The constant changes in the search engine algorithms causes severe headache for marketers to always stay ahead of it.
-But, it is possible to initiate SEO strategies that can future proof websites from getting affected by algorithm changes.
+The constant changes in the search engine algorithms cause a severe headache for marketers to always stay ahead of it.
+But, it is possible to initiate SEO strategies that can future-proof websites from getting affected by algorithm changes.

 Keywords have been fundamental to SEO and content development.
-But focusing on keywords alone is not enough today and the ways to perform keyword research has changed over time.
+But focusing on keywords alone is not enough today and the ways to perform keyword research have changed over time.

 As you can see, search engines are focused on providing the best user experience and produce results based on intents.
 So, the search engines are changing their algorithms to provide topic-based content as results for their users.

-And that’s where topics clusters becomes more important than keywords.
+And that’s where topics clusters become more important than keywords.

 So, what are topic clusters?

-This is how I’ve used clusters of topic for my blog
+This is how I’ve used clusters of topics for my blog

 With the increase in competition, it is not easy to rank a particular page for a targeted keyword.
 It’s not worth the time and investment to completely focus on one single page.
 If you want to rank for a specific keyword, you need to target the entire topic.